Imesh-Isuranga/AsciiCovertoer/README.md

-## ASCII CNC Engraving Code Generator
+## ASCII CNC Engraving GCode Generator

 Seamlessly merge syntax codes and ASCII text to generate precise unique code sequences.
 Enjoy real-time syntax visualization, toggle code comments, and save outputs for seamless CNC machining.For this I have used c# language.